Proposed Hospital Expansion FAQs

 Specifically, the project would:

-- Renovate and expand the Emergency Department, including updated treatment space and the addition of designated behavioral health rooms.
+• Renovate and expand the Emergency Department, including updated treatment space, additional beds, and the addition of designated behavioral health rooms.

-- Increase space for imaging, laboratory, and rehabilitative therapy services to address current space and infrastructure constraints.
+• Increase space for imaging, laboratory, and rehabilitation therapy services to address current space and infrastructure constraints.

 The bond would also cover related design, construction, equipment, incidentals, furniture, and other capital costs deemed necessary or advisable by the Commission.